 EPD is once again making state funds available to support and incentivize local governments and other public entities to implement elements of their Regional Water Plan.
 The State Fiscal Year 2022 Regional Water Plan Seed Grant program will have funds available to implement management practices or other recommendations from one or more Regional Water Plans.
-Eligible recipients include local, regional, and State units of government, local authorities, regional commissions, resource conservation and development councils, local school systems, State college and universities, and State agencies.
+Applications are due October 31, 2021, and eligible recipients include local, regional, and State units of government, local authorities, regional commissions, resource conservation and development councils, local school systems, State college and universities, and State agencies.
 Project applications must include a letter of endorsement from the Water Planning Council Chair or designated representative.
-Potential applicants are encouraged to contact me (anna.
+Please reach out to me or Michelle Vincent if you have any interest in applying or have any questions.